conradakunga/Blog/_posts/2020-12-14-beware-of-httpclient-header-validations.md

 ![](../images/2020/12/SecondResponse.png)

-So the returned response is Forbidden.
+So the returned response is `Forbidden`.

 Which is strange.
-We know it works on the browser bit it is not working with our code.
+We know it works on the browser but it is not working with our code.

 What could the problem be?